-Indigenous Peoples and Medias EDU5516 Cultural productions in which Aboriginal peoples engage to tell stories include media, film, photography, newspapers and written texts.
-This course will endeavour to understand Aboriginal texts through examining media, film, and multi-media sources written and produced by Aboriginal peoples (including experimental and independent productions).
-This course will exclusively involve literature/productions from Aboriginal authors, storytellers, filmmakers, photographers and activists whose compelling stories and productions engage in decolonizing, cultural vitalization and self-determination.
+Indigenous Peoples and Medias EDU5516

+Cultural productions in which Indigenous peoples engage to tell stories include media, film, photography, newspapers and written texts.
+This course will endeavour to understand Indigenous texts through examining media, film, and multimedia sources written and produced by Indigenous peoples (including experimental and independent productions).
+The course will engage students in the Imaginative film festival, viewing films from Indigenous filmmakers globally.
+Students in this course will engage in discussion of literature/productions from Indigenous authors, storytellers, filmmakers, photographers and activists whose compelling stories and productions engage in decolonizing, cultural vitalization and self-determination.
+The course will assist students in considering how to incorporate Indigenous literatures and productions into their pedagogic thinking and in their teaching.